mlcommons/ck/cm-mlops/script/get-tensorrt/README.md

 #### Input description

-* --**input** "Path to the TensorRT Tar file downloaded from the Nvidia website (https://developer.nvidia.com/tensorrt)"
+* --**input** Path to the TensorRT Tar file downloaded from the Nvidia website (https://developer.nvidia.com/tensorrt)

 **Above CLI flags can be used in the Python CM API as follows:**